m2dLC/bike-share/README.md

 •	Data Validation - to ensure data consistency validation was done by limiting the rideable_type, and member_casual to specific and valid values.
 Column rideable_type is limited to *classic_bike, docked_bike, and electric_bike*, and *casual, and member* for casual_member.

 •	Removing Empty Values and Unwanted Data- to ensure completeness in data, all files were checked for incomplete or blank values to all columns.
 The rows with missing values are deleted.
-Values with less than 30 seconds in *ride_length* was removed using SQL as it is deemed illogical to use them as a valid data and will be considered as an unwanted data.
+Values with less than 30 seconds in *ride_length* was removed as it is deemed illogical to use them as a valid data and will be considered as a cancelled transaction and an unwanted data.

 •	Removing Unnecessary Data Series - in need of focusing more on efficiency, columns with essential values are only to be maintained to the dataset.
 Irrelevant columns such as start_lat, start_lng, end_lat, and end_lng were removed.